CanonicalLtd/maas-docs/en/installconfig-upgrade-to-2.md

 # Upgrade from 1.9 to 2.x

+MAAS 2.4 is only supported on Ubuntu 18.04 (Bionic Beaver).
+This is because changes in the base dependencies of Ubuntu 18.04 LTS mean that newer versions of MAAS will not be back-portable, and consequently, to upgrade to MAAS 2.4 and all future versions, you will need to first upgrade to 2.3.
+This is covered below.

+See [Upgrade 2.3 to 2.4 from Ubuntu 16.04][upgrade-24] for further details on upgrading from 2.3 to 2.4

-MAAS 2.0 is only supported on Ubuntu 16.04 LTS (Xenial Xerus).
+MAAS 2.3 is only supported on Ubuntu 16.04 LTS (Xenial Xerus).
 This is because 16.04 defaults to Python 3, whereas previous versions of Ubuntu defaulted to Python 2.